 GeneCards Summary for MAOB Gene

 MAOB (Monoamine Oxidase B) is a Protein Coding gene.
-Diseases associated with MAOB include deep brain stimulation for parkinsons disease and norrie disease.
-Among its related pathways are Alpha-synuclein signaling and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and flavin adenine dinucleotide binding.
+Diseases associated with MAOB include deep brain stimulation for parkinson's disease and serotonin syndrome.
+Among its related pathways are Metabolism and cytochrome P450.
+GO annotations related to this gene include protein homodimerization activity and electron carrier activity.
 An important paralog of this gene is MAOA.

 UniProtKB/Swiss-Prot for MAOB Gene

 Monoamine Oxidases (MAO) catalyze the oxidation of monoamines such as dopamine, serotonin and adrenalin.
 They are found bound to the outer membrane of mitochondria in most cell types in the body.
-Two subtypes of monoamine oxidase have been identified: MAO-A and MAO-B. Both are found in neurons and astroglia, with MAO-A also found in the liver, gastrointestinal tract and placenta and MAO-B in blood platelets.
-Abnormal regulation of MAOs in the body has been associated with depression, substance abuse, attention deficit disorder, and irregular sexual maturation.
+Two subtypes of MAO have been identified: MAO-A and MAO-B.